garbo999/sunspottest/README.md

-# My personal Rails Sunspot test
+# Rails Sunspot test project

+This is my personal test of Sunspot to get familiar with SOLR.
+I have previously used `pg_search`, a Rails Gem that provides full-text search with PostgreSQL.

+The project currently runs on the developement server.

 ## Goals
 - Create Rake task to input data from Leipzig Corpora Collection